teknowledgist/TeknowTools/AutoReboot/Readme.md

     1. A check for an active, "shutdown.xml" log file and ensure it was created **after** the last boot.
     2. Establish a task service that triggers on logoff events to cause the system to reboot instead.
     3. Determine if the user has asked to not be bothered or if time is running out.
-    4. Export a long here-string with calculated internal variables into a one-time-use, custom, HTA file in a temp directory, start it and wait.
+    4. Export a long here-string with calculated internal variables into a one-time-use, custom, HTA file in a temp directory
+    5. Start an asycnronous process to cycle watching for the notice window to be in front and open balloon notices.
+    6. Start the HTA and wait.
-    5. When the HTA is done:
+    7. When the HTA is done:
         1. Adjust the ACL on the "Shutdown.xml" file (if exists) in case another user needs to modify it.
         2. Calculate when the deadline for rebooting is (this or next Friday?).
         3. Check (and execute) if "Reboot Now" was selected (&lt;ActNow&gt; node)